rabbibotton/clog/README.md

-CLOG is in QuickLisp (ql:quickload :clog), however I recommend installing UltraSlip into your QuickLisp as you likely want the most up to date version.
-You can also clone the github repo into ~/common-lisp directory [or other quicklisp/asdf findable directory (push #P"path/to/dir/of/projects" ql:*local-project-directories*) ]:
+CLOG is in QuickLisp (ql:quickload :clog), however I recommend installing UltraSlip into your QuickLisp as you likely want the most up to date version or you can also clone the github repo into ~/common-lisp directory [or other quicklisp/asdf findable directory (push #P"path/to/dir/of/projects" ql:*local-project-directories*) ]: